Adaptation of family livestock farming to climate change

-Innovating in the integral improvement of systems through sustainable intensification, increasing the adaptive capacity and resilience to climate change of family livestock systems in Argentina and Peru.
+Innovating in the holistic improvement of systems through sustainable intensification, increasing the adaptive capacity and resilience to climate change of family livestock systems in Argentina and Peru.

 Context of the story

-By 2050, the agricultural sector faces the challenge of increasing production by more than 60% to feed the world.
+By the year 2050, the agriculture sector faces the challenge of increasing production by 60% to meet global food demand.
 The arid and semi-arid areas of Argentina and Peru, where family farmers rely on extensive livestock farming, have high susceptibility to climate change, environmental fragility and high levels of rural poverty.
-In these regions, research and innovation are challenged to increase production and efficiency, considering environmental changes.
-Given this scenario, Sustainable Agriculture Intensification (ISA) is presented as the most rational alternative, to increase the efficiency and resilience of production systems.
+In these regions, research and innovation can increase production and efficiency while accounting for environmental changes.
+The Sustainable Intensification of Agriculture (SIA) is the best alternative to increase the efficiency and resilience of these production systems.

 Adapting family farming systems to climate change to improve livelihoods

 The implemented initiative

-INTA and the Agrarian University La Molina are promoting technological innovations in four regions of Argentina and Peru with funding from FONTAGRO and their own resources.
-The objective was to adapt family livestock systems to climate change and link their production to short marketing circuits in order to improve their livelihoods.
+INTA and the Universidad Agraria La Molina promoted technological innovations in four regions of Argentina and Peru with funding from FONTAGRO and their own resources.
+The objective was to adapt family livestock systems to climate change and link their production, through organization, to short marketing circuits, thus improving their livelihoods.

 The technological solution